workcontrolgit/TalentManagementApi/README.md

 .NET Core 8 SDK: This is required to build and run the .NET Core Web API.

 # Installation and Setup

+## Clone the Repository
-Clone the Repository: Start by cloning this repository to your local machine.
+Start by cloning this repository to your local machine.

+## Open the Project
-Open the Project: Open the cloned project in Visual Studio 2022.
+Open the cloned project in Visual Studio 2022.

+## Restore Dependencies
-Restore Dependencies: Use the built-in NuGet Package Manager to restore any missing dependencies.
+Use the built-in NuGet Package Manager to restore any missing dependencies.

+## Build the Solution
-Build the Solution: Compile the solution to ensure everything is set up correctly.
+Compile the solution to ensure everything is set up correctly.

+## Run the API
-Run the API: Start the Web API to begin serving requests.
+Start the Web API to begin serving requests.

 # Features
 The project includes several key features, demonstrating the capabilities of a modern SPA in talent management: